MetPX/sarracenia/doc/design/plan.rst

      in the opposite direction (flowing from consumers back to sources.)
      This is accomplished by ensuring that log messages for consumption are sent back throught the switching network to get to where the source can view them.

+     criteria:  log message inserted at one switch is routed correctly to a source which inserted the relevant post into another switch.

   6. ( *Waiting* ) **source data routing (over multiple switches).**
      Currently, routing through multiple switches is done manually by admins.